cms-dev/cms/docs/Running CMS.rst

 * if you want to run CMS without installing it, you need to change ``process_cmdline`` to reflect that.

-If you are organizing a real contest, you must change ``secret_key`` from the default, and also you are supposed to think about how to distribute your services and change accordingly ``core_services``.
+If you are organizing a real contest, you must change ``secret_key`` from the default, and also you will need to think about how to distribute your services and change accordingly ``core_services``.
 Finally, you should change the ranking section of :file:`cms.conf`, and :file:`cms.ranking.conf`, to use a non-trivial username and password.

 After having modified :file:`cms.conf` and :file:`cms.ranking.conf` in :file:`examples/`, you can reinstall CMS in order to make these changes effective, with